apham15/Anh-Andrew-Pham.github.io/index.md

 * My work is very helpful for business solution teams in fashion industry.
 They can apply it to build the similar filters to select out what customers need/want.
 Also, if they do have some numerical dataset, my work can be an add-on for predicting the outcome base of the business model need.

 ---
-### Supervised Learning Project: Loan Prediction
+### Supervised Learning Project: Loan Prediction using Logistic, Decision Tree, Random Forest, K-Nearest Neighbor, Support Vector, Naive Bayes, and GBM
 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/apham15/Loan_Prediction)
 [![Run in Google Colab](https://img.shields.io/badge/Colab-Run_in_Google_Colab-blue?logo=Google&logoColor=FDBA18)](https://colab.research.google.com/drive/1AinDO8z5Ud7OVTSx6KS3yGUauJqzzGhq?usp=sharing)
 [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](https://github.com/apham15/Loan_Prediction/blob/main/Supervised_Learning_Project_Loan_Prediction_final_version.ipynb)

 Lending Club is "the world's largest online marketplace connecting borrowers and investors."
 It is a peer-to-peer lending network that open sources some of its loan data to the community.

-I use the loan.csv file that contains real-world, historical data on loans organized by Lending Club between 2007 and 2011.
+I used the loan.csv file that contains real-world, historical data on loans organized by Lending Club between 2007 and 2011.

 ![Screen Shot 2020-10-13 at 11 01 14 PM](https://user-images.githubusercontent.com/63126292/95942130-01280980-0da8-11eb-88a8-cfa750120469.png)

 1. Business Understanding

-You work for a consumer finance company which specialises in lending various types of loans to urban customers.
+You work for a consumer finance company which specializes in lending various types of loans to urban customers.
 When the company receives a loan application, the company has to make a decision for loan approval based on the applicant’s profile.
 Two types of risks are associated with the bank’s decision:

 If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company